Brides-les-Bains, France: Family Ski Guide

 What It Actually Costs

-Book a self-catering apartment, pack lunches for the mountain, and time your trip for low season.
-A 6-day Les 3 Vallées pass costs €409 per adult and €335 per child (ages 5 to 17), and kids under 5 ski free.
-The Family Flex pass deserves your attention: buy for 3 or more people (max 2 adults, minimum 1 child) and everyone pays the child rate.
+This is the budget play for the Three Valleys, and the numbers are real.
+A 6-day Three Valleys pass costs EUR 409 per adult and EUR 335 per child (5 to 17).
+Kids under 5 ski free.
+The Family Flex pass deserves attention: buy for 3+ people and everyone pays the child rate.

 The Honest Tradeoffs